-The R. Z. Johnson law office was made in 1885.
-It mainly follows Greek revival, as seen by the style of the main building and by the pillars on the front.
+The R. Z. Johnson law office was built in 1885.
+It mainly follows the Greek Revival style, as seen by the style of the main building and by the pillars on the front.
 The building is in the shape of a large rectangle, with a cube shaped section on the back.
 This square section is split off from the rest of the building, and, unlike the main building, is two stories.
 There are also anti classical elements, which were popular during the time of its construction.
 An example of this style can be seen in the fake riveting along the pillars, which is an interesting mix of Greek revival and Anti-Classical styles.
-The cast iron railings also follow the anti classical style, and the cast iron horse heads mounted on arches built into the walls above the front and left side windows in the main building, and the front door.
+The cast iron railings also follow the anti classical style, and the sandstone “horse head” motif mounted as keystones on arches built into the walls above the front and left side windows in the main building, and the front door.

 The front of the roof is a tympanum style, while the rest of the roof is gabled.
 The exception is the back addition, which has a flat roof.
 This roof is inset, and the side walls continue up past it for several feet.
 The roof is shingled with little architectural style other than the inset style of the square section.
 There is no chimney, which suggests that there was no fireplace.